Anon-E-Mus/standardbanktask2/README.md

 Follow https://github.com/edeltech/tensorflow-lite-on-aws-lambda/tree/master to setup the serverless framework on your system.

-Copy paste the app.py, Dockerfile, serverless.yml to your project directory to replace the default ones.
+Copy paste the app.py, Dockerfile, tflite model, serverless.yml to your project directory to replace the default ones.

 Change the bucket names to the ones you have existing.